-2.4 Task Descriptions
+3.2 Task Descriptions

-This section provides details of the RoboSub Autonomy Challenge tasks.
-Teams are encouraged to develop a strategy approaching these tasks that best suits their AUV.
+This section provides details of the tasks in the Autonomy Challenge.
+Teams are encouraged to develop a strategy approaching these tasks that best suits their vehicle.
 The launch point, gate, or any of the tasks are placed such that no three elements are along a line.